CyR1en/Voxx/Docs/Final.md

 The chosen epoch for the UID implementation is:  `TIME_EPOCH = 0x64b62a60`

 On top of this UID class, we also have an inner `Generator` class (factory class).
-It’s a thread safe UID generator and will always produce a unique UID.
+It is a thread safe UID generator and will always produce a unique UID.

 ###### UID Property

 - Since the UID contains a timestamp, that means we can take advantage of that information to show timestamps on our messages.
-Therefore the UID class also comes with other utility functions that automatically convert that timestamp to local date time and format them.
+Therefore, the UID class also comes with other utility functions that automatically convert that timestamp to local date time and format them.

 - A UID is also easily transportable because it’s essentially just a binary data that you can convert to a number `long` for this instance.
-- There is no data persistence in Voxx but if there is, we can easily store objects in a database using UID.
+- There is no data persistence in Voxx, but if there is, we can easily store objects in a database using UID.
 Which is the main motivator on developing the `Snowflake ID`

 #### Protocol (protocol)

-This package does not contain significant code since the protocol is outside of the scope of the commons/abstraction layer.
-Therefore the source code for the protocol defined above is implemented in the module `voxx-server`.
-However this package contains two things, the interface for `Request` and `ProtocolUtil`
+This package does not contain significant code since the protocol is outside the scope of the commons/abstraction layer.
+Therefore, the source code for the protocol defined above is implemented in the module `voxx-server`.
+However, this package contains two things, the interface for `Request` and `ProtocolUtil`

 - ProtocolUtil
   - This class essentially just contains a static helper function that takes in JSON objects and returns it as a flattened string, ready to be sent to the server/client.